 As there are potentially unlimited combinations of order events (placing, executing, cancelling) and order lifetimes (how long an order remains posted to the order book), it is not possible to provide a single exact value, but the following chart provides examples for several typical combinations.

-The starter, intermediate, and pro columns indicate the account verification level, along with the maximum number of order events that can occur per minute on a consistent basis without reaching the trading rate limits.
+The starter/express, intermediate, and pro columns indicate the account verification level, along with the maximum number of order events that can occur per minute on a consistent basis without reaching the trading rate limits.

 As shown above, verifying an account to a higher level, increasing the order fill rate, or increasing the order lifetime will all significantly decrease the rate limit usage, thereby allowing a higher sustained number of order events per minute.

 Rate Limit Details (Advanced)

-Our trading rate limits are based upon a counter that increases as orders are placed, executed, and cancelled, and decreases over time at a fixed decay rate.
+Our trading rate limits are based upon a counter that increases as orders are placed and cancelled, and decreases over time at a fixed decay rate.
 The rate limits are reached whenever this counter exceeds a maximum value (which varies depending upon the account verification level).

 The maximum counter values (the rate limit reached values) for each account type are as follows: